Bartlebys/Bartleby/DataSynchronization.md

 }
 ```

+### Notes

-On trigger data Integration we integrate the found entities.
+1. On trigger data Integration we Upsert locally the found entities and do not take account of the not found entities.
+2. There are no 404 on Upserts.

 ## Faults related to ACL